eclipse-apoapsis/ort-server/CONTRIBUTING.md

 It is advised to run those checks locally before creating a PR.

 For Kotlin, you can run `./gradlew detekt detektMain detektTest` to run the static code analysis.
+You can also force `detect` to automatically fix some issues (for example, import order) by running `./gradlew detekt --auto-correct`.

 For TypeScript, you can run `pnpm format:check` within the `ui/` and `/website` directories.

 ### Larger changes